Manzanar: Monument facilities and setting

 The site features a visitor center with a gift shop, housed in the historically restored Manzanar High School Auditorium with a reconstructed stage proscenium.
 The auditorium and the two sentry posts at the entrance are the only original structures from the time the camp was operating during World War II.
 Permanent exhibits tell the stories of the internee transportation to Manzanar, the Owens Valley Paiute, the ranchers, the town of Manzanar, the role that water played in shaping the history of the Owens Valley, and one that plays a video of Ronald Reagan signing the Civil Liberties Act.

 An "interpretive center" helps visitors gain an understanding of some of the internees' experiences.
 The exhibits in the center are constructed with materials that would have been used—or are similar to those used—when the camp was in operation.
 Details of camp experiences are from all ten of the relocation centers.
 A driving tour with 27 points of interest takes visitors around the site.

 A mess hall, salvaged from a closing military facility, was added to the site in 2002.
 The replica guard tower was built in 2005.
 The Manzanar cemetery, where some of the internees who died at the camp were buried, also contains the memorial obelisk, which was built by masons in the camp in August 1943.
 All of the remains have been removed to other locations.

-The site features restored sentry posts at the camp entrance, a replica of a camp guard tower built in 2005, a self-guided tour road, and wayside exhibits.
+The site features original sentry posts at the camp entrance, a replica of a camp guard tower built in 2005, a self-guided tour road, and wayside exhibits.
 Staff offer guided tours and other educational programs, including a Junior Ranger educational program for children between four and fifteen years of age.